MenschMachine/codeexplain-intellij-plugin/README.md

-# ExplainCode Plugin
+# CodeExplain Plugin

-This guide provides detailed instructions on how to install, publish, set up your development environment, build, run, test, and debug the ExplainCode plugin.
+This guide provides detailed instructions on how to install, publish, set up your development environment, build, run, test, and debug the CodeExplain plugin.

 ## Table of Contents
 - [Installation Guide](#installation-guide)